You may wish to read an introductory page first.

 Both the land and the sea entrances to the dockyard have an elegance which is unusual in a military establishment.
 This is partly due to the fact that they were built about 1460 and were not upgraded to the needs of cannon warfare which required thick walls and bastions.

-The great 1571 victory over the Turks at Isole Curzolari was celebrated by an unusual Lion of St. Mark: the book with the inscription promising peace is closed and the lion looks quite angry: the battle is usually referred to as the battle of Lepanto, but the Venetians who had in-depth knowledge of the battlefield were more precise and made reference to some islets next to which the actual fight took place.
+The great 1571 victory over the Turks was celebrated by an unusual Lion of St. Mark: the book with the inscription promising peace is closed and the lion looks quite angry: the battle is usually referred to as the battle of Lepanto, but the Venetians who had in-depth knowledge of the battlefield were more precise and made reference to Isole Curzolari some islets next to which the actual fight took place.

 The conquest of Morea (Peloponnese) was celebrated by a bronze column dedicated to Francesco Morosini, who led that campaign.
 It was the only war with the Ottomans (out of seven) which did not end with Venice surrendering some territories in order to reach a peace agreement.

 and to General von Schulenburg (below); (centre) ancient statue from Porto Leone; (right) Piraeus (Greece) modern copy at the harbour entrance

 Arsenale now belongs to the Italian Navy and access to it is forbidden; the monuments

 to General von Schulenburg (who commanded the 1716 defence of Corfu)

 and to General Konigsmarck (the leader of the troops during the conquest of Morea) can only be seen at a great distance.

 The entrance to Arsenale is guarded by a gigantic statue of a lion: it is one of the last Venetian trophies of war: it stood at the entrance of Piraeus, which was then called Porto Leone: Francesco Morosini brought it to Venice to celebrate his conquest of Athens.
 A few years later a smaller lion from Delos was placed at the other side of the entrance.